JaymeMorrissey99/Neils-Assignment/Coding Standards/codeStandards.md

 ## Naming Classes
 The name of a class should purely be a noun.
 A class represents an entity in a software application.
 A class should not consist of more then one word.
 An example: naming a class “Car” instead of DrivingCar.

+## Naming Interfaces
+By convention, the first letter of an interface should be capital.
+Interface names should ideally be adjectives and should generally end with the prefix “able”.
+For example, adding onto the “Car” class.
+A car can be converted into a different vehicle - Motorbike, Truck etc. The “Car” class should implement an interface called Convertible.
+This interface would contain methods that contain code to convert the Car class instance to another vehicle type instance.

 ## Article/Blog Links